Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents

-This gradual reduction of $\lambda$ enables a smooth transition for the student agent from heavily relying on the teacher's guidance to prioritizing the RL objective.
-It provides a balance between learning from the expert and acquiring autonomy in decision-making, ultimately leading to improved performance on the target task.
-When $\lambda$ eventually reaches 0, we effectively remove the influence of the teacher's instructions on the student agent's policy.
-At this stage, the student agent no longer requires the teacher's guidance and can make decisions independently based on its learned policy.
+This linear reduction of $\lambda$ enables a smooth transition for the student agent from heavily relying on the teacher's guidance to prioritizing the RL objective.
+It provides a balance between learning from the teacher and acquiring autonomy in decision-making.
+When $\lambda$ eventually reaches 0, we effectively remove the influence of the teacher's instructions on the student agent's policy, then the student agent no longer requires the teacher's guidance.